Site powered by Weebly. Managed by Hostwinds

 However, punishing women who seek to get abortions is not a worthwhile approach, as we should be trying to change people's hearts.
 We should be making people understand that what is growing inside them is a life, and we need to treat it as such.
 Proper education starting in middle schools are our best shot at fixing this problem, and until we properly teach our kids about the downsides and evils of abortions, this abortion conflict will never end.

 If you are not convinced by this bill or the pro-life movement, we encourage you to join Alyssa Milano's "sex strike."
 After all, abstinence is the best way to avoid an unwanted pregnancy.
 All jokes aside, this law had decent intentions, just wrong execution.

 Rohan Modi is an eighth grader at Ridgefield Park Junior/Senior High School, and will be attending Phillips Exeter Academy in the fall of 2019.
-He is strongly conservative on economic issues and moderately conservative on social issues.
+He is strongly conservative.
 He is the Founder and President of the Turning Point USA chapter at RPHS.
 He is a PragerFORCE Student Ambassador on the writers squad.